Go to the main content section Anchor point

 Diving

-• Practice using a breathing tube as the water may easily be drawn in when breathing in the tube.
+• Practice using a breathing tube as water may easily be drawn in when breathing through the tube.

-• Learn swimming before diving to prevent need for rescue.
+• Learn swimming before diving to prevent the need for rescue.

-• Snorkeling may not cause deep water diving illnesses but passing out from lack of oxygen can still occur.
-Taking more than three deep breaths before diving is dangerous and is the only way to prevent com.
+• Snorkeling may not cause deep water diving illnesses , but passing out from lack of oxygen can still occur.
+Taking more than three deep breaths before diving is dangerous and is the only way to prevent it .

 • Scuba diving using pressurized oxygen is a really complicated matter.
-Formal training courses are Popular Toured.
+Formal training courses are recommended .

 Cruising by Boats

 • Whether for sightseeing or transport, large boats are suggested.
 All passengers should wear a life vest.
-On board, the passengers should know where the life vests and life boats are stored.
+On board, passengers should know where the life vests and lifeboats are stored.
 There are signs on the boat for clear instructions.

-• In good weather, the passengers should hold on to rails or handles to avoid falling in the water.
+• In good weather, passengers should hold on to rails or handles to avoid falling into the water.
 In bad weather, all passengers should stay in the cabin.
 For activity on the deck, wear a life vest and hold on to the rails.

-• For small boats, wear a life vest all the time.
-Be extra careful owing to the high speed.
+• For small boats, wear a life vest at all times.
+Be extra careful due to the high speed.

 • Take note if the boat is overloaded.
 Passengers should be divided equally on both sides of the boat.

-• Bathers should thoroughly wash their body before entering the bath(s).
+• Bathers should thoroughly wash their bodies before entering the bath(s).

 • Persons with infectious diseases should not enter the bath(s).

-• Persons suffering from chronic disease such as heart disease, lung disease, high blood pressure, diabetes, and other obstructions of the circulatory system should enter the baths in accordance with a doctor’s instructions.
+• Persons suffering from chronic disease s such as heart disease, lung disease, high blood pressure, diabetes, and other obstructions of the circulatory system should enter the baths in accordance with a doctor ’s instructions.

 • Women who are menstruating should not enter the bath(s).

-• Do not take any pet into the bath(s).
+• Do not take any pet s into the bath(s).

 • It is inadvisable to be immersed in the hot spring for more than 15 minutes at a time.